ellucian-developer/experience-ethos-examples/instructor-classes/README.md

 This example, includes a card and page that show an instructors classes.
 There are two npm projects in this example, an extension and a microservice.
 The data for the card is acquired through the Ethos GraphQL utilizing the same resources as the Today Classes example.

-The interaction between the Experience card with Ethos diagram.
+Diagram of the interaction between the Experience card and Ethos.

 ![](docs/images/Instructor-Classes-Diagram.png)